In this short talk, Guy Finley talks about how any moment can be used to remember our wish to be in the presence of what is good.

-Click here to listen to this podcast “The Journey From Faith to Freedom”
+Click here to listen to this short talk, “Learn to Wait on What is Holy”

 Question: I recently had a Christian friend say that if I expected to be a happier person following the teachings of Christ, I would be disappointed.
 That almost sounded like martyrdom to me.
 Aren’t we all hoping to find personal joy in pursuing higher ideas?
 Or should we strive to serve the Truth, even if it means personal pain?

 Answer: To serve the Truth means to serve the Truth.
 This means that you need not have any idea whatsoever of what this service will bring.
 If we love the Truth, we love what it brings.
 Drop your ideas about what may or may not be the price and just agree to pay what you’re asked.
 There is no greater reward than loving Truth for itself, because in this action Truth returns this Love.

 Sacrifice is the law.
 Does not every creature, each bug, blade of grass, or gazelle — taken in as food by the one who consumes it — say, as it’s being swallowed: “Here I am; take me.
 I give myself up to you, so that you may flourish”?

 All creatures speak thus in their life and death, none may say otherwise; it’s nature; it’s law.

 Even the sun sends down its light to be consumed and transformed, content to give itself up — to shine upon “good and evil” alike — so that a relatively timeless genesis goes on.
 This is love in action, seamless and selfless.

 It may be said that free will amounts to this: it is our choice — as beings somewhere between matter and immortality — as to whether we live to give ourselves up to this greater law… or choose, instead, to serve a sense of self that is as temporary as the passing desires that drive it along.

 Question: Is there another exercise I might work with to remember my true aim the next time fear floods through me?